satorisage/rcraid-patcher/README.md

 ./check_setup.sh
 ```

-### Option 1: Simple Patch and Install (Recommended for RHEL 9.x)
+### Option 1: Simple Patch and Install

-This patches the AMD SDK files and runs the original AMD installer:
+This patches the AMD SDK files and runs the original AMD installer.
+The script automatically detects whether you're running RHEL 9.x or 10.x and applies the appropriate patches:

 ```bash
 sudo ./patch_and_install.sh